Computer-controlled cutting.

 - Used “Get from machine” to check available material size.

-- Cut the final design.
+- Set the origin and cut the final design.

-Weeding and application.
+weeding and application.

 After cutting, I removed the excess vinyl around the letters (this is called weeding).
 Then I applied transfer tape over the design, pressed it down, peeled the backing, and stuck it on the notebook.
 Straightforward process, but you need patience with small details — the letters can lift if you rush it.
+The test cut (the circle and square) gets weeded the same way to confirm the blade only cuts the vinyl, not the backing.
+I weeded both the white and the green runs.

 This was my first real week working with fabrication machines, and the biggest lesson was how iterative the whole process is.
 You don’t just design and cut — you characterize, test, measure, adjust and test again.
 The parametric approach saved me a lot of time because once the variables were set up, adapting the design was just changing a number.